 For the tasks that you need help completing

 Consider just how much help you need, how quickly you need it, and what budget you have to work with.
-Maybe you find that you’d prefer to have your channels audited by a marketing pro [like me!] who knows exactly what to look out for?
-Perhaps you made your lists and just aren’t sure what really needs improving and what you can hold off on for another year?
-Or, you made your list and can’t really complete anything on them?
+Maybe you find that you’d prefer to have your channels audited by a marketing professional [hi!] who knows exactly what to look out for?
+Perhaps you made your lists and just aren’t sure what really needs improving and what you can hold off on?
+You made your list and can’t really complete anything on them?
 Or, perhaps you’ve done all this before and are stuck at a standstill because the task items on your list “don’t seem that important.”
 Don’t exhaust yourself trying to combat a challenge when you can consult a resource.
 Make an investment to team up with a professional so you can remain efficient in your planning process and feel seriously prepped for a smooth transition into the year ahead.

 Set S.M.A.R.T. goals